roth-hex-lab/roth-hex-lab.github.io/content/authors/luisa/_index.md

 title: Luisa Theelke

 # Full name (for SEO)
-first_name: Luisa
+first_name: Hannah
-last_name: Theelke
+last_name: Schieber

 # Username (this should match the folder name)
 authors:
-  - luisa
+  - hannah

 # Is this the primary user of the site?
 superuser: false